kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

 Each component displayed in the Laboratory can be moved or resized from one panel to the others: simply right-click on the _Component_ title bar to show its layout menu.
 Components can also be docked in the status bar for later use.
-The layout of docked components can changed by right-clicking them.
+The layout of docked components can be changed by right-clicking them.

 You can resize the different panels by dragging the splitters.
-You may resize the two top panels independently from the two bottom panels by dragging the upper part and the lower part of the vertical splitter.
+You may resize the two top panels independently of the two bottom panels by dragging the upper part and the lower part of the vertical splitter.
 Dragging the horizontal splitter resizes the left and right panels synchronously.
-Dragging the intersection of the horizontal and vertical splitters resize all panels synchronously.
+Dragging the intersection of the horizontal and vertical splitters resizes all panels synchronously.

 ## The Toolbar {#ivette-toolbar}

-The top most toolbar of Ivette provides you quick access to Tab Views.
+The top-most toolbar of Ivette provides you quick access to Tab Views.
-Right-clicking on tabs allow you to restore initial view layout or close tabs.
+Right-clicking on tabs allows you to restore initial view layout or close tabs.
 When restoring a _View_ to its initial layout, the extra components you may have added to the laboratory are docked into the status bar for quick access.